 Some kids love to dip and serving yummy dips can be a simple way to help them enjoy more produce or whole grains.
 I love to pair dippers like veggies (fresh and raw), whole grain crackers and bread, and fruit with these dips.

-CREAMY NUT-FREE HUMMUS: Make a nut-free hummus that’s mild and creamy with this recipe.
+Make a nut-free hummus that’s mild and creamy—and has a veggie tucked right inside.
 Then, spread on bread or serve as a dip!